OnHoliday/DeepLearning_CNN/README_Project_DL.md

 3. Multi output with split convolution in MULTI_SEP.py
 4. Multi output with combined convolution in MULTI_COMB.py
 5. Transfer learning in TRANS_MOBILE_NET.py
+6. Ensemble can be found in ENSEMBLE.py
 6. Plotting code in Plots.ipynb
-7. Plots of testing in log